Blogging, Travelling and Working Update

 4.Choose a theme: the first impression of readers is about the design of the blog, the colors, layout….
 Your theme can decide that.
 You decide the theme.

 5.Build your blog: you have enough ingredients now.
 It’s time for start cooking (I mean that).
-If you’re new like me, you should do this.
+If you’re new to me, you should do this.
 Change the theme features, plugins, ads and banner, links, they could be very frustrated at first.
 (I will have more posts for this)

 Wow, that is quite long, isn’t it?
 Yeah, things are always hard at the beginning, and that’s why they are worth doing.
 For now, I will continue writing GED tests and lessons but who knows maybe in the future I will change the GED practice into the blog practice.